Ten generations of Canadian heritage

 This generation of our ancestors again took land upstream, this time

 at Ste-Antoine de Tilly.
-Not unlike his father, Jacques Côté also
+Like his father, Jacques Côté also

 had three marriages.
 His first produced nine children, his second,

-five, and his third in 1756 to Josette Josephe Bergeron, daughter
+five, and his third in 1756 to Marie-Josette (sometimes "Josephte") Bergeron, daughter

-of Jean Baptist and Charlotte Houde, produced a son who would ultimately
+of Jean Baptist Bergeron and Charlotte Houde, produced four children among whom was a son who would ultimately

 be our ancestral connection: